mdangiolo89/A-yeast-living-ancestor-reveals-the-origin-of-genomic-introgressions/README.md

 # GO term analysis and annotation of LOH and introgressed genes
 We provide a complete list of introgressed genes present in the Alpechin, Brazilian bioethanol, Mexican agave and French Guyana clades.

-Please report any issues or questions to melania.dangiolo@unice.fr